mschae16/whales-client/README.md

-# Dino fact generator
+# Whale Fact Generator
 ## Dockerized Create-React-App

-This is a small react application which will generate dinosaur facts when clicking a button.
+This is a small react application which will generate whale facts when clicking a button.

 ![](http://g.recordit.co/XQz8PO2NIY.gif)